-Reliant on Automobile Industry – Platinum is an industrial metal.
+Automobile Industry – Platinum is an industrial metal.
 The automobile industry uses more than half of the platinum produced in the world.
-It’s used for car catalytic converters which refine automobile emissions to make a cleaner and safer environment.
-Hence the automobile industry is one of the significant and vital factors in determining the price of platinum.
+This is because it is a vital component in car catalytic converters, which refine automobile emissions to make for a cleaner and safer environment.
+Hence, the automobile industry is one of the most significant factors in determining the price of platinum.

-Jewelry – Another significant chunk of platinum is used in the jewelry industry.
-With more celebrities patronizing platinum, the world has taken notice of the glistening white metal that is strong and does not bend out of shape, resistant to tarnishing and corrosion.
+Jewelry – Another significant use for platinum is the jewelry industry.
+With more celebrities patronizing platinum than ever, the world has taken notice of this glistening white metal.
+It is now prized by jewelry collectors for its resistance to bending, tarnishing, and corrosion.
 Any alteration in demand for platinum jewelry can directly affect the platinum price.

 Uses in Medical Field – Platinum is used in laboratory equipment, dentistry equipment, and also has recently found use in treating cancer.
-The demand for the medical and various other electrical fields also play a significant influence in determining the price of platinum per ounce.
+Demand for the medical field, as well as various other electrical industries, also plays a significant role in determining the price of platinum per ounce.

-What is the silver spot price? / What does the spot price mean?
+What is the platinum spot price? / What does the spot price mean?

-The spot price refers to the current price of any precious metal such as the price of silver or the price of gold per troy ounce at which it can be immediately bought or sold anywhere in the world.
-The spot price of platinum is the presented on the stock market.
-The platinum spot price can be greatly influenced by the supply and demand of the metal.
-During times of economic turmoil or political instability around the world, rises or dips in the spot price can be very significant.
+The spot price refers to the current price of any precious metal such as the price of silver or the price of gold per troy ounce.
+The spot price is standard worldwide, as the supply does not change regardless of the country.
+The stock market records the spot price of platinum and updates on a live basis.
+The platinum spot price is greatly influenced by the supply and demand of the metal.
+During times of economic turmoil or political instability, jumps or dips in the spot price can be significant.

 Why should I care about platinum spot price?

-Platinum prices are volatile and knowing about the platinum spot price will help you make a better and more informed investment.
-Bullion Exchanges alerts will provide you with email notifications when the spot prices reach significant lows or highs.
+Platinum prices are volatile, so knowing about the platinum spot price will help you make a better and more informed investment.
+Bullion Exchanges alerts provide you with email notifications when the spot prices reach significant lows or highs.

 Why should I invest in platinum?

-Platinum, one of the rarest Precious Metals has gained a lot of popularity in the recent years because of its diverse uses in several different industries.
-There are several factors which make platinum an appealing commodity to investors.
+Platinum is one of the rarest precious metals available and has gained a lot of popularity in recent years due to its diverse uses in several different industries.
+There are several factors that make platinum an appealing commodity to investors.

-There is a huge demand for it in the automobile industry.
-The global growth in manufacturing has escalated the demand for metals such as platinum, hence making platinum a good opportunity for investors in the long terms.
+There is a huge demand for platinum in the automobile industry.
+The global growth in manufacturing has escalated the demand for metals such as platinum, hence making platinum a good opportunity for investors in the long term.

-Flexibility in investing options makes it easier to invest in platinum.
-One can buy platinum coins and bars, and future contracts.
-There are also ETF and equity options available to investors and collectors.
+Flexibility in investing options makes it easy to invest in platinum.
+One can buy platinum coins and bars, as well as future contracts.
+ETFs and equity options are also available.

 Are platinum prices the same no matter where I live?

-The platinum prices per ounce are the same around the globe.
-For instance, the price of platinum per ounce in the United States will be same as the platinum price in Australia, U.K., China, India, France, Russia or any other country.
+Platinum prices per ounce are the same around the globe.
+For instance, the price of platinum per ounce in the United States will be same as the platinum price in Australia, the U.K., China, India, France, Russia or any other country.
 This is done to avoid any kind of arbitrage.
 Dealers and investors can convert the spot price from USD into their own currencies.

 Why can’t I buy platinum at the spot price?
 What is a premium?

 When a precious metal like platinum is sold, it has a spot price and a premium.
 Spot prices are the same all over the world at any given time.
-When you contact a dealer to make an investment, you will be paying for the precious metal at a premium price which can be slightly higher than the spot price.
+When you contact a dealer to make an investment, you will most likely be paying at a premium price, which can be slightly higher than the spot price.

 The premium price is a summation of the minting cost, transportation cost, storage cost, and dealer fee, which are added to the spot price.
 It is the final price you pay for your commodity.
-This premium or percentage is what will help investors decide on which dealer to buy the precious metals from.
+This premium or percentage is what helps investors decide on which dealer to buy their precious metals from.